Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 6. Overuse of Exact-Match Anchors

-Let’s say you’re targeting an article on the complete guide to internal linking.
+Let’s say you’re targeting an article about how to check outbound links on a website.
 Here are a few solutions to make anchors descriptive:

-- Exact-match anchors: uses the precise seed keyword as the anchor text (“complete guide to internal linking”)
+- Exact-match anchors: uses the precise seed keyword as the anchor text (“how to check outbound links on a website”)

-- Phrase-match anchors: incorporate additional words to the exact-match anchor for diversification purposes (“resource on the complete guide to internal linking”)
+- Phrase-match anchors: incorporate additional words to the exact-match anchor for diversification purposes (“guide on how to check outbound links”)

-- Partial-match anchors: slightly modifies the exact-match anchor (“full internal linking guide”)
+- Partial-match anchors: slightly modifies the exact-match anchor (“identifying sitewide external links”)

 The “guest posting” anchor test is used 8 times throughout the website.
 Perhaps the site owner can diversify the exact-match anchor by using other phrases like “submitting guest posts,” “guest blogging,” “guest post outreaching,” etc.